apacheignite/documentation/data-grid/eviction-policies-20.md

 ## Least Recently Used (LRU)

-LRU eviction policy is based on [Least Recently Used (LRU)](http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used) algorithm, which ensures that the least recently used entry (i.e. the entry that has not been touched the longest) gets evicted first.
+LRU eviction policy is based on the [Least Recently Used (LRU)](http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used) algorithm, that ensures that the least recently used entry (i.e. the entry that has not been touched the longest) gets evicted first.

 Supports batch eviction and eviction by memory size limit.
 [block:callout]